Hardware questions and answers – recommendations, GUI, best value

 What hardware do you recommend (desktop/laptop, large desktop, cluster)?

-2) Up to ~30000 USD single workstation machine, with 1 or 2 CPU chips.
-Probably best bet is 1x 32/48, 2×32/48 or 2×64/96 cores AMD Zen4 Epyc (Genoa), or Zen3 Epyc (Milan).
+2) Up to ~30,000 USD single workstation machine, with 1 or 2 CPU chips.
+Probably best bet is 1x 32/48, 2×32/48 or 2×64/96 cores AMD Zen5 EPYC (Turin), or Zen4 EPYC (Genoa).
+A good budget deal on an Zen3 EPYC is also a viable choice.
 With Intel Xeon Scalable Processors (SP) there are also plenty of options here, but the higher core count CPUs are quite expensive.
-Aim for 4GB RAM per core (make sure to populate all memory channels) and sufficient disc space (e.g. 4 TB SSD + HDD for file storage)
+Aim for 4GB RAM per core (make sure to populate all memory channels) and sufficient disc space (e.g. 4 TB SSD + HDD for file storage).

-3) Cluster setup: front node (simple 8-core CPU usually suffices, but it should have enough room for HDDs and/or SSDs as the front node usually runs the file system) + compute nodes, e.g. with 32/48/64/96/128/192 cores per node.
-Fast infiniband is necessary for multi-node calculations.
+3) Cluster setup: front node (a simple 8-core CPU usually suffices, but it should have enough room for HDDs and/or SSDs as the front node usually runs the file system) + compute nodes, e.g. with 32/48/64/96/128/192 cores per node.
+Fast InfiniBand is necessary for multi-node calculations.
 Again, make sure you have at least 2GB RAM/CPU core.
-Rocks + CentOS is usually relatively easy to set up, but be aware it takes time for set up and maintenance.
-Take note that Rocks Clusters do not natively support the latest generations of hardware, as it is currently based on CentOS 7.
-Heterogeneous clusters (nodes with different CPUs) are not recommended for multi-node calculations.
+Keep in mind that setting up and maintaining a Linux compute cluster is not a simple task and takes time and knowledge.
+Get a local expert involved!
+Heterogeneous configurations (nodes with different CPU models) are not recommended for combining in multi-node calculations.

 How do I run the GUI efficiently on my remote Linux cluster?